leejoonli/code-every-day/log.md

 ## Thoughts

 Wasn't sure what to do today so just did a codewars challenge.
 If one int is odd and the other is even the the addition of those is always odd.
 So I did an expression return and used the modulo operator.

+# Day 190 (9/21/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return the sum of elements in the input in C.

+## Thoughts

+Learned the triple dots(...) in the function parameter is for variadic functions.
+Had to use <stdarg.h> library to use methods to be able to iterate through the elements in the parameter(...).